MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/signupcustomer.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Creates a new customer and account that rolls up to your reseller payment method.
+description: Signs up a customer with Bing Ads.
 dev_langs:
   - csharp
   - java
   - php
   - python
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # SignupCustomer Service Operation - Customer Management
 Creates a new customer and account that rolls up to your reseller payment method.

 > [!NOTE]
 > You must be a reseller with aggregator user permissions to call this operation.
-For more details see [Management Model for Resellers](../guides/management-model-resellers.md).
+For more details see [Management Model for Resellers](~/guides/management-model-resellers.md).

-Pass both [Customer](../customer-management-service/customer.md) and [Account](../customer-management-service/account.md) objects in the request.
+Pass both [Customer](~/customer-management-service/customer.md) and [Account](~/customer-management-service/account.md) objects in the request.
 The customer object includes the customer's name, the address where the customer is located, the market in which the customer operates, and the industry in which the customer participates.
 Although it is possible to add multiple customers with the same details, you should use unique customer names so that users can easily distinguish between customers in a user interface.

 The account object must specify the name of the account; the type of currency to use to settle the account; and the payment method identifier, which must be set to null.
 The operation generates an invoice account and sets the payment method identifier to the identifier associated with the reseller's invoice.
 You are invoiced for all charges incurred by the customers that you manage.